dshovchko/smart-services/packages/smart-load-manager/README.md

 npm install smart-load-manager @exadel/esl
 ```

-`smart-load-manager` relies on `@exadel/esl` (peer dependency) for decorators and async helpers.
+`smart-load-manager` relies on [`@exadel/esl`](https://www.npmjs.com/package/@exadel/esl) as a peer dependency (you can learn more about ESL on the library [website](https://esl-ui.com/)) for decorators and async helpers.
 Modern package managers will warn if a compatible ESL version is missing; if your project already includes ESL, you can omit it from the command.

 ## Quick start